Mehloul-Mohamed/ally/README.md

   url                   CTF url
   token                 Your API token
 ```
-`list`:  (must be used while in a CTF directory)
+`list`:  (must be used while in the directory of a CTF)
 ```
 usage: butler list
 ```
-`attempt`:  (must be used while in a CTF directory)
+`attempt`:  (must be used while in the directory of a CTF)
-This will create a directory for the challenge inside the CTF directory and will download the challenges files into it.
+This will create a directory for the challenge inside the directory of the CTF and will download the files for the challenge into it.
 ```
 usage: butler attempt id